Will You Lose Your Job If You File Bankruptcy?

 Will My Employer Find Out About My Bankruptcy?

-In some places, local newspapers would list the names of local people or companies that filed bankruptcies.
-That doesn’t seem to be the norm anymore.
-When you file a bankruptcy, you must provide the names and addresses of your creditors in your bankruptcy paperwork so that the court can notify them of the case.
+If you file a Chapter 7 case, your employer probably never has to know.
+Bankruptcies are public filings available to anyone who wants to see the files but most people don't have a reason to access them and don't know how to access them.
+You must list all creditors in your bankruptcy paperwork so that the court can notify them of the case.
 If you file a Chapter 7 case, there is no reason to list your employer’s name and address unless you owe your employer money.

-A Chapter 13 bankruptcy case is different.
-Chapter 13 repayment plans are administered by Chapter 13 trustees, who take in your monthly payment and distribute it to the creditors who have filed allowed claims in your case.
+A Chapter 13 bankruptcy case is little different.
+Chapter 13 repayment plans are administered by Chapter 13 trustees, who take in your monthly payment and distribute it to the creditors who have filed proper claims in your case.
 Many Chapter 13 trustees require that debtors who are employed have their payments taken direction from their paychecks, similar to a garnishment.
-The trustee will issue an order to the employer with instructions on how much and where to send the money.
+The court will issue an order to the employer with instructions on how much and where to send the money.

 This doesn't necessarily mean that your supervisor will find out about your bankruptcy.
 But some employees will be concerned that their jobs could be affected, despite Section 525's anti-discrimination language.
-In my experience, courts are willing to consider the issue, especially for employees with jobs that involve dealing with money or credit decisions.
+In my experience, courts are willing to allow some employees to avoid a wage order, especially for employees with jobs that involve dealing with money or credit decisions.

 Can I Be Fired If I File Bankruptcy?